hlhr202/Openconnect-RS/crates/openconnect-core/README.md

 # Openconnect Core Library

-This library provides a Rust API for interacting with underlying Openconnect C library.
+This library provides a safe Rust API for interacting with underlying Openconnect C library.
 The unsafe bindings are provided by the [openconnect-sys](https://crates.io/crates/openconnect-sys) crate.

 ## Prerequisites